nais/doc/docs/security/auth/idporten/sidecar.md

     * That is, validate the standard claims such as `iss`, `iat`, `exp`.
     * Note that the `aud` claim is _not_ set for ID-porten access tokens.
       You should instead validate that the `client_id` claim has a value equal to your ID-porten client ID.
-    * Validate that the `acr` claim exists and that the set level matches the desired [security level](#security-levels) for your endpoints.
+    * Validate that the `acr` claim exists and that the set level matches the minimum [security level](#security-levels) for your endpoints.